TEAMMATES/teammates/devdocs/orientation-guide.md

 _**Phase E**: Start contributing_

 After you complete the above tasks, you are ready to become a contributor.
-Steps for fixing an issue is explained in the [process](https://github.com/TEAMMATES/repo/blob/master/devdocs/process.md) document.
-New contributors are advised to start doing an issue labeled d.FirstTimers (but do not do more than one of those), move to other issues labeled as d.Contributors
+Steps for fixing an issue is explained in the [process document](./process.md) document.
+New contributors are advised to start doing an issue labeled [d.FirstTimers](https://github.com/TEAMMATES/teammates/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3Ad.FirstTimers) (but do not do more than one of those), move to other issues labeled as [d.Contributors](https://github.com/TEAMMATES/teammates/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3Ad.Contributors).

 #### **_Important:_**